 Continue your tapas tour down the street and make sure you stop at number 16 Nuestra Tierra, which serves irresistible tapas in hip versions.
 It’s mainly Almería’s younger residents who come here to drink craft beer with their free tapa.

-Although the free tapas are good, don’t cheat yourself by trying the gourmet pass, for which you pay extra.
+Although the free tapas are good, don’t cheat yourself from trying the gourmet tapas, which costs extra.

 I tried the local red prawns, a grilled lamb wrap and a grilled octopus with chips, and I can recommend them all.
 The food is fresh, well prepared and served simply and invitingly.